-Mr. Brickman was initially identified to the committee as a potential director nominee by an existing director, Patrick Moore.
-After a review of the qualifications, expertise and experience of Mr. Brickman and other candidates, the committee ultimately recommended to the full Board that Mr. Brickman become a nominee for director.
+Mr. Roth was initially identified to the committee as a potential director nominee by an existing director, Mr. Reed.
+After a review of the qualifications, expertise and experience of Mr. Roth, including his past service on the Board and his service as a Director Emeritus, the committee ultimately recommended to the full Board that Mr. Roth become a nominee for director.